Negative Capability: The Genius of Keats and Einstein

 The reader should be cautioned: Keats’ phrasing of “without any irritable reaching after fact and reason” is not the expression of some Modernist or Post-Modernist view; it does not imply that Keats was not concerned about the question of facts and reason in respect to art, as many modern literary critics imagine—quite the contrary.
-Keats’ correspondences and poetic works attest to his deep conviction about the poetic imagination’s ability to capture Truth.
+Keats’ correspondences and poetic works attest to his deep conviction about the poetic imagination’s ability to capture Truth in its purest form.
 Keats believed that the best way to arrive at facts and reasons was to stop looking for them per se, and allow the mind to explore things on its own; to let the imagination play among phenomena and allow the facts and reasons find it—much in the same way we might imagine a poet being found by the muses.

 In the spring of 1819 Keats experienced one of the greatest bursts of creativity in the history of science and art.
-Among other works, he composed his five Great Odes which defined a density of idea and irony never achieved before with the English ode.
+Among other works, he composed his five Great Odes which defined a density of idea and poetical irony never achieved before with the English ode.
 Among the most celebrated odes were his “Ode to a Nightingale” and “Ode on a Grecian Urn.”

-In the “Ode to a Nightingale,” Keats describes one of his poetic “visions” in which the beautiful song of a nightingale awakens a deeper awareness within him about the nature of human mortality.
+In the “Ode to a Nightingale,” Keats describes one of his poetic “visions” in which the beautiful song of a nightingale awakens a deeper awareness within himself about the nature of human mortality.
 However, this awareness of mortality becomes the route which leads Keats to the deeper investigation of a fundamentally different, although related concept: immortality.
 The acceptance of one’s inevitable mortality becomes the impetus for a deeper investigation into what lies beyond individual mortality.
 What is left behind?
 What persists?
 What is the character of that which persists beyond the bounds of mortality?